obiwanus/focus-zig/LOG.md

 # TODO
 - Implement a limited LSP functionality
-    - Jump to absolute paths
+    - Jump to definition in the other pane
     - Send code updates on edits
     - Don't crash if no zls is found
     - Handle restarts